DropMyEmail/dropmyemail-api-docs/backups/index.md

 ## Backup API

-Backup API allow you to manipulate email accounts for backing up.
+Backup API allows you to manipulate email accounts for backing up.

 ## <a id="list"></a> List